A Guide to Crawl Spaces

 Crawl spaces tend to be cheaper than constructing a basement.
 It is estimated that the average cost of a basement can run anywhere from $75,000 to $150,000 on top of the cost of the rest of your new home.
 A crawl space for the same-size home can be completed for as little as $8,000 to $25,000.

-what are the Cons of crawl spaces?
+the Cons of

 While there are a lot of perks to having a crawl space, they’re not the perfect solution for everyone.
 What are some of the cons of having a crawl space?

 This moisture can also move up into the walls of the home.
 This is known as the stack effect, and can over time potentially compromise the home’s entire structure, causing cracks in the walls.

 You usually only see this happen in basements or in areas where there are walls that are partially underground.
 With a crawl space, that effect can be translated upward.

 These spaces also aren’t a good idea for homes inhabited by individuals who are mobility challenged.
 They raise the house up, making it harder to get into, and the crawl spaces themselves are difficult or impossible to access for someone who has problems with mobility.

 Crawl Space Insulation